thomase1234/esphome-fake-xemex-csmb/README.md

 ## Goal

-This project tries to set the charge speed of a Shell Recharge 3.0 Advanced wall Chargerby emulating a Xemex CSMB.
+This project allows you to set the charge speed of a Shell Recharge Advanced 3.0 charging point by emulating a Xemex CSMB.

 ## Working

-ESPhome acting as a Xemex CSMB by simulating a Modbus RTU Slave/Client/Server that can be polled by a master (e.g. a EV Wallbox like Shell Recharge Advanced 3.0) and delivers IREGs and HREGs which can be controlled arbitratily.
-Currently I'm including an automation that uses values from my Shelly 3EM.
+ESPhome device acting as a Xemex CSMB by simulating a Modbus RTU Slave/Client/Server that can be polled by a master (e.g. a EV Wallbox like Shell Recharge Advanced 3.0) and delivers IREGs and HREGs which can be controlled arbitrarily.
+Currently I'm including a Home Assistant automation that uses values from my Shelly 3EM.
 It's based on the work from [NMOptimization](https://community.home-assistant.io/u/NMOptimization).
 Originally posted on a thread called [My New Motion integration EV Charging from Shell newmotion](https://community.home-assistant.io/t/my-new-motion-integration-ev-charging-from-shell-newmotion/369593/153)

-The Xemex CSMB is used to measure the current on up to 3 phases in the home.
-Based on the actual power consumption, the Shell Recharge 3.0 can decrease or increase the power consumed by the connected car.
+The Xemex CSMB is used to measure the current on up to 3 phases.
+Based on the actual current measurements, the Shell Recharge 3.0 can decrease or increase the power that can be consumed by the connected car.

 ## External Documentation